torvalds/linux/Documentation/media/uapi/v4l/dev-decoder.rst

 Conventions and Notations Used in This Document
 ===============================================

-1. The general V4L2 API rules apply if not specified in this document otherwise.
+1. The general V4L2 API rules apply if yest specified in this document otherwise.

 2. The meaning of words "must", "may", "should", etc. is as per `RFC 2119 <https://tools.ietf.org/html/rfc2119>`_.

-3. All steps not marked "optional" are required.
+3. All steps yest marked "optional" are required.

 4. :c:func:`VIDIOC_G_EXT_CTRLS` and :c:func:`VIDIOC_S_EXT_CTRLS` may be used
    interchangeably with :c:func:`VIDIOC_G_CTRL` and :c:func:`VIDIOC_S_CTRL`,